-In Congregation the audience (of up to 100 per show) arrive at discrete locations in a city where they are given a silver sphere.
+In Congregation the audience (of up to 80 per show) arrive in small groups at a number of discrete locations in a city where they are given a silver sphere.
 They are instructed that the sphere will guide them to a location by emitting sounds that guide their journey.
-Simultaneously other audience members are being met at different locations and also being given similar spheres (see attached).
+Simultaneously other audience members are being met at different locations and also being given similar spheres.
 Unknowingly all the participants are being led to one central location.
-As the audience members walk off holding their sonic spheres they will turn a corner to find more people also carrying spheres until the sphere carrying participants have become a congregation moving inexorably towards their common destination.
+As the audience members walk off holding their sonic spheres they turn a corner to find more people also carrying spheres until the sphere carrying participants have become a congregation moving inexorably towards their common destination.

-For the public, the sight of one person after another carrying a distinctive silver sonic sphere will create the sense of being in a performance that is taking place all around them, a humming electronic web of sound that will attract and engage thousands of passers-by in a strange processional science fiction ceremony.
-The mass of ‘singing’ spheres will be used generate an electronic musical composition at the final location with the participants being the orchestral players.
+For the public, the sight of one person after another carrying a distinctive silver sonic sphere will create the sense of being in a performance that is taking place all around them, a humming electronic web of sound that attracts and engages thousands of passers-by in a strange processional science fiction ceremony.
+The mass of ‘singing’ spheres generates an electronic musical composition at the final location with the participants being the orchestral players.

 Concept, design and composition: Ray Lee

 Software development, hardware design, and concept development: Steve Symons